AnujSinghML/Multi-Agent-AI-Tutor/README.md

 - Modern, responsive web interface
 - Error handling and graceful degradation

-## Future Improvements

-- Add conversation history
-- Implement more sophisticated equation balancing
-- Add support for more subjects
-- Enhance error handling and user feedback
-- Add user authentication and personalized learning paths

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.